pak11273/dotfiles/README.md

 [Ack Instructions](https://beyondgrep.com/install/)
 Note: create an .ackrc on your root directory

+A typical config:

+#ack is a tool like grep, designed for programmers with large trees of heterogeneous source code

+#to install ack, see http://betterthangrep.com/

+#this file is located in the root directory
+# ~/.ackrc

+# Always sort the files
+#--sort−files

+# Always color, even if piping to a another program
+--color

+--ignore-file=is:tags
+--ignore-dir=log
+--ignore-dir=doc
+--ignore-dir=tmp
+--ignore-dir=tags
+--ignore-dir=node_modules/
+--ignore-dir=.cache-loader/

 ## MISC notes

 1. If you are using version control(eg. github, bitbucket...) then you will need to create an ssh key